 I brought you though the back gate onto the patio, and got my first real look at you.
 You’re beautiful!
 You sniffed all around and then came over, sat down, and gave me this deep stare that communicated your loss, confusion, and hope all at once.
-I tried desperately not to fall in love with you – surly someone was looking for such a gorgeous boy! – so I called you “Dog,” as though not giving you an official name would somehow keep my emotions in check.
+I tried desperately not to fall in love with you, certain that someone was looking for such a gorgeous boy!
+So I called you “Dog,” as if not giving you an official name would somehow keep my emotions in check.

 What I remember most is that you loved being in the car.
 One day you and I were out for a walk and a neighbor who’d heard about you pulled over to say hello.
 She left her car door open and you almost knocked me over diving into the front seat!
-What a sight we must have been – two grown women, laughing with tears rolling down our cheeks – trying to get you back out of that car!
+What a sight we must have been – two grown women, laughing so hard the tears rolled down our cheeks – trying to get you back out of that car!

 As you know, whoever raised you for the first year of your life never got in touch with us.
-Now I like to imagine that there was no one else – that heaven delivered you straight to our doorstep, to light up our lives, and so you could guide us on a journey beyond our imagination.
+Sometimes I imagine there was no one else – that heaven delivered you straight to our doorstep, to light up our lives, and so you could guide us on a journey beyond our wildest imagination.

-We were in turmoil for the first few weeks.
+But there was turmoil in those first few weeks.
 Rod wasn’t keen on keeping you.
 He saw that you had no manners, and you peed every time he bent over to pet you.
-But Ty was the toughest nut to crack.
-He was determined to be an “only dog,” and for the first few weeks, it was he and Rod against you and me.
+But Ty was even more opposed.
+He wanted to be an “only dog,” and for the first few weeks, it was he and Rod against you and me.

 You needed to go back to the vet to be neutered, and while you were under you got a microchip so you’ll never be lost again.
 Once you recovered, you were all-consuming.
 Trainers, trips to the dog park, you and I walking miles every day because you were a German Shepherd puppy living in a townhouse.
 Ty tried to bite you when ever he got close to you, and Rod was keeping his distance.
 We lived in a house divided – literally and figuratively – and I have to admit, I almost gave up.
 I didn’t think I could handle you, and I wasn’t sure I could give you what you needed.

-Eventually, you and I managed to win Ty and Rod over.
-None of us can even imagine life without you now.
+Eventually, you and I managed to win Ty and Rod over, and none of us can fathom a life without you now.
 We all owe you so much – you’ve changed our lives completely.

 Like a diamond being formed, the pressure of being trapped together in the car for 3,500 miles brought forth the idea for GoPetFriendly.com – a website that would make it easy for everyone to travel with their pets!

-And that’s when life really started changing.
-A year later we launched the site.
+And that’s when life started to get interesting.
+A year later we launched the website.
 Six months after that we sold the house and bought our first motorhome.
-We left everything behind … and finally started living.
+We left everything behind … and really started living.

 Over the past seven years I’ve learned so much from you.
-You’ve taught me that the most important thing we can do is love each other, and that we’ll learn the rest of what we need to know together.
-You’ve shown me that I’m stronger than I think, and that being afraid of something shouldn’t stop me from doing it.
+You’ve taught me that the most important thing we can do is love each other, and that we can learn the rest together.
+You’ve shown me that I’m stronger than I think, and that being afraid of something can’t stop me from doing it.
 I’ve learned a lot about patience – for you and for myself – and that being gentle is always the right answer.
 And you’ve brought me to so much joy.
 Going through our photos, you’re smiling in almost every one.